 The accompanying unaudited condensed consolidated balance sheet as of September 30, 2021, the unaudited condensed consolidated statements of stockholders' equity and the unaudited condensed consolidated statements of operations and comprehensive loss for the three and nine months ended September 30, 2021 and 2020, and the unaudited condensed consolidated statements of cash flows for the nine months ended September 30, 2021 and 2020 are unaudited.
 The unaudited condensed consolidated financial statements have been prepared in accordance with U.S. GAAP for interim financial information and in accordance with the instructions to Form 10-Q and Rule 10-01 of Regulation S-X of the Securities Act of 1933, as amended.
 Accordingly, they do not include all of the information and notes required by U.S. GAAP for complete financial statements.
-The unaudited condensed consolidated financial statements consisting of only normal recurring adjustments necessary for the fair statement of the Company's financial position as of September 30, 2021, its results of operations for the three and nine months ended September 30, 2021 and 2020, and its cash flows for the nine months ended September 30, 2021 and 2020.
+The unaudited condensed consolidated financial statements, in management's opinion, include all adjustments consisting of only normal recurring adjustments necessary for the fair statement of the Company's financial position as of September 30, 2021, its results of operations for the three and nine months ended September 30, 2021 and 2020, and its cash flows for the nine months ended September 30, 2021 and 2020.
 The financial data and the other financial information disclosed in the notes to these unaudited condensed consolidated financial statements related to the nine-month periods are also unaudited.
-The unaudited condensed consolidated financial statements as of that date.
-The results of operations for the function for the nine months ended September 31, 2020 was derived from the audited financial statements as of that date.
-The results of operations for the three and nine months ended september 30, 2021 are not necessarily indicative of the results to be expected for the full fiscal year or any other period.
+The unaudited condensed consolidated balance sheet as of December 31, 2020 was derived from the audited financial statements as of that date.
+The results of operations for the three and nine months ended September 30, 2021 are not necessarily indicative of the results to be expected for the full fiscal year or any other period.